 Where do you get the dead animals that you photograph?

 Why use meat as an artistic medium?

 Depictions of meat and slaughtered animals have a long and fascinating history in art, especially in still life paintings where these items were often a symbol of abundance, or else as a reminder of the transience of all things.
 However, this imagery tends to take on a different meaning for more contemporary audiences, and frank depictions of dead animals may appear shocking to some.
 My usage of dead animal organs in my art derives from the long tradition of using food in still life as a reminder of human mortality, while also attempting to grapple with more contemporary questions surrounding the ethics of eatings animals.

 It is all too easy to forget about the cruelty and suffering that underlies the animal products we interact with daily, through our meals, clothes, and furniture.
-My work on the commodification of animal suffering focuses on meat products that are intended for human consumption.
-My aim is to present these food products in an unfamiliar context, where the ugliness and cruelty of the industrialized farming system becomes manifest.
+One (of many) intentions of my work is to present food products in an unfamiliar context, where the ugliness and cruelty of the industrialized farming system becomes manifest.